mapbox/carto/README.md

     carto project.mml > mapnik.xml

 Available parameters:
+* -a / --api VERSION - Specify Mapnik API version (e.g. --api 3.0.10) (default: latest Mapnik API version)
+* -b / --benchmark - Outputs total compile time
 * -h / --help - Display help message
-* -v / --version - Display version information
-* -b / --benchmark - Outputs total compile time
 * -l / --localize - Use millstone to localize resources when loading an MML (default: off)
 * -n / --nosymlink - Use absolute paths instead of symlinking files
-* -a / --api VERSION - Specify Mapnik API version (e.g. --api 3.0.10) (default: latest Mapnik API version)
 * -ppi RESOLUTION - Pixels per inch used to convert m, mm, cm, in, pt, pc to pixels (default: 90.714)
+* -q / --quiet - Do not output any warnings (default: off)
+* -v / --version - Display version information

 Alternatively, Carto can be used from JavaScript.
 The `Renderer` interface is the main API for developers, and it takes an MML file as a string as input.